ministryofjustice/correspondence_tool_public/README.md

 ### Sidekiq

-Email requests are put in a sidekiq queue and then processed in turn and sent to GOV.UK Notify.
+Email requests are put in a queue and then processed by Sidekiq in turn and sent to GOV.UK Notify.

 ## Exceptions
 Any exceptions raised in any deployed environment will be sent to [Sentry](https://ministryofjustice.sentry.io/projects/contact-moj).